Biological Mechanical Analysis of the Odontocete Ear

 Mechanical Architecture of the Ear

 Now that the functions of the toothed whale ear are understood, it is possible to take a closer look at how the ear’s architecture aligns with the previously mentioned biological mechanical functions.
-Restricting our to the auditory organ itself, it is possible to divide the ear into three sections: the outer ear, the middle ear and the inner ear (Ketten, 1997).
+Restricting our analysis to the auditory organ itself, it is possible to divide the ear into three sections: the outer ear, the middle ear and the inner ear (Ketten, 1997).
 However, as previously mentioned, sound in toothed whales appears more likely to be captured through mandibular fat channels (Ketten, 1997) or the rostrum (Zioupos et al., 1997) as opposed to the outer ear itself.
 Thus, while reviewing the auditory system as a whole, it would be rather appropriate to identify a fourth section to odontocete whale ear anatomy, the aberrant regions, comprising the mandible and the rostrum.

 Outer Ear